MargotUCD/PhoneViz/README.md

 ![Screenshot of PhoneViz with annotations showing where to interact with the tool.](phoneviz_screenshot.png)

 PhoneViz (see our [paper](https://www.isca-archive.org/interspeech_2024/masson24_interspeech.pdf)) is a phone alignment visualiser which facilitates a deeper analysis of the phone alignments typically used to compare a reference transcription and a concrete speaker pronunciation.
 PhoneViz provides an interactive environment where aligned phones are displayed in the IPA chart helping users to explore phonetic variation beyond symbol substitution, insertion and deletion.
-PhoneViz was demonstrated at Interspeech 2024 (see the slides and poster).
+PhoneViz was demonstrated at Interspeech 2024 (see the [slides](slides_show_tell_masson_shams_gessinger_berndsen.pdf)).
 This repository contains the code and resources for the phone alignment visualiser: phone recognition, alignment computation and phones visualiser.

 ## Installation